Kummel disease is an eponymous name for avascular necrosis of the vertebrae.

 - shows collapse of affected vertebrae

-- an intra-vertebral vacuum cleft may be seen (accentuated on extension stress lateral views), although not a specific feature
+- an intravertebral vacuum cleft and fluid may be seen (accentuated on extension stress lateral views), although this is non-specifc

-- the vacuum cleft is usually seen as low signal intensity with all sequences.
+- the intravertebral vacuum cleft is usually seen as low signal intensity with all sequences

-- if intra-vertabral fluid is present 1 it is " low signal on T1 " and " high signal on T2 " weighted sequences.
+- if intravertebral fluid is present it is low T1 signal on and high T2 signal

-It was first described by Herman Kummell in 1891 4
+This condition was first described by Herman Kummell in 1891 4.

 - 1. Yu CW, Hsu CY, Shih TT et-al. Vertebral osteonecrosis: MR imaging findings and related changes on adjacent levels.
 AJNR Am J Neuroradiol.
 2007;28 (1): 42-7.
 AJNR Am J Neuroradiol (full text) - Pubmed citation